Level3-REST/site/doc/profiles/async.md

 ## Mixins With Validations

-When Async is mixed in with [Entity](entity.md) or [Preflight](preflight.md) profiles, the Client can expect header validation to occur before the async operation response returns.
-The Client’s request is valid from the perspective of the mixins before the request is considered Accepted.
+When Async is mixed in with [Entity](entity.md) or [Preflight](preflight.md) profiles, the client can expect header validation to occur before the async operation response returns.
+The client’s request is valid from the perspective of the mixins before the request is considered Accepted.
 If a mixin’s header validation fails, the request fails with their specific status response.

 ### Preflight Mixin

 The Preflight mixin has a two-step flow.
-The Client preflights the request with `Expect` and omitting `Prefer`.
-On success, the Client sends the async request in the second call.
+The client preflights the request with `Expect` and omitting `Prefer`.
+On success, the client sends the async request in the second call.
 The first call cannot be asynchronously accepted.

 ![](async/preflight-validation.svg){: .center-image}